 5. Spare Change

 When you are cash shopping, you have change everywhere.
 Decorate a cute container and get excited about saving your change.
 I have an old glass milk jug that I put all of my change into.
 When it is full, its about $100.
 That handful of change may not seem like much, but with patience it can take you a long way.
 If you are doing most of your spending in cash, it probably won’t take you very long!
+If you are still using your debit or credit card, apps like Stash or Acorns are great for rounding up the spare change!
+Get $5 when you start investing with Acorns today!

 6. “The best place to go when you are broke, is to work” -Dave Ramsey.